-I arrived on minibus from Deva at the bus station and walked using old faithful Google maps to get to the castle.
-The route changed many times due to groups of stray dogs taking an interest in mine, I carried him at times and changed route to avoid any trouble.
+I arrived on a minibus from Deva at the bus station and walked using old faithful Google maps to get to the castle.
+The route changed many times due to groups of stray dogs taking an interest in my puppy, I carried him at times and changed the route to avoid any trouble.
 We arrived using an unconventional route for sure approaching on dirt roads along the river that formed part of the moat of the castle.

 The dog was allowed in the outer courtyard where there were tourist shops and shops selling refreshments.
 This had a big grass area, seating overlooking the castle and what looked like stadium seating facing towards the castle.